TestingPathways/testingpathways/index.md

 # Your Career in Testing Starts Here

+## Community Driven, Open Source and Free

-## Community driven, open source, learning pathways which guide you at your own pace.
+learning pathways which guide you at your own pace

 [Lets Get Started](http://www.testingpathways.com/pathways){: .btn .btn-green }